Do you spend your days caring for or supervising our future generations?

 - Food and toiletries

-If you are purchasing any of the above items for work purposes, these can be claimed back on tax.
 Just make sure you are keeping track of your receipts as you go and that you aren’t reimbursed for the purchases.

-If you make (or receive) calls for work on your personal phone it’s likely you can claim a portion of your monthly bill as a tax deduction.
-Just go through one of your monthly bills and work out what percentage of your calls are work related.
+If you make (or receive) calls for work on your personal phone, it’s likely you can claim a portion of your monthly bill as a tax deduction.
+Just go through one of your monthly bills and work out what percentage of your calls are work-related.
 You can claim that portion of your bill as a deduction on your return.

 Example #2